mathbruyen/nodejsconfit2014/text.md

 ## Couch/PouchDB

+ID: An identifier
+Sequence: An ID provided by the changes feed
+Revision: Could be the version
+Document A document is JSON entity with a unique ID and revision.
+Database A collection of documents with a unique URI URI An uri is defined by the 2396 .
+It can be an URL as defined in 1738.
+Source Database from where the Documents are replicated Target Database where the Document are replicated Checkpoint Last source sequence ID

+As you can see, this combines version and logs and Couch DB is a protocol whic works over http 1.1 You can add easyly filter by passing a filter parameter to the change feed, a function which return true if the change needs to be added to the change feed.
+The main issue is that it synchronize  or replicates changes from one DB to another instead of a real selective model (Filter might help for this issue)

+## Couch Pouch DB The algorithm itself
+1. Assign an unique identifier to the source Database..

+2. Save this identifier in a special Document named _local/<uniqueid> on the Target database.
+This document isn’t replicated.
+It will collect the last Source sequence ID, the Checkpoint, from the previous replication process.

+3. Get the Source changes feed by passing it the Checkpoint using the since parameter by calling the /<source>/_changes URL.
+Feed can be longpoll or feed=continuous parameters.
+Then the feed will continuously get the changes.

+4. Collect a group of Document/Revisions ID pairs from the changes feed and send them to the target databases on the /<target>/_revs_diffs URL.
+The result will contain the list of revisions NOT in the Target database.

+5. GET each revisions from the source Database by calling the URL /<source>/<docid>?revs=true&rev=<revision> .
+This will get the document with the parent revisions.

+6. Collect a group of revisions fetched at previous step and store them on the target database using the Bulk Docs API with the new_edit: false JSON property to preserve their revisions ID.

+7. After the group of revision is stored on the Target Database, save the new Checkpoint on the Source database.

 # Mathematical

 The last aproach to synchronization is less direct but gives interesting results.
 We present here one possible data structure here.